 Typically Amazon Prime Day is held in the middle of July each year, but the last couple of years have been... well, different.
 The effects of the ongoing pandemic were felt quite strongly in 2020 and Amazon postponed Prime Day 2020 to October and kicked it off on a Tuesday – a first for Amazon either way.
 The tech giant was able to bring Prime Day 2021 forward to June last year – earlier than its usual mid-July timetable – and start it, as usual, on a Monday.

-While there's no official word yet from Amazon, and if all goes well with supply issues around the world, we could see Prime Day 2022 go back to its usual July schedule.
-If that happens, then the potential date for the next edition of Prime Day will likely start at 12am AEST on Monday, July 11.
-That means Prime Day 2022 could officially end its Singaporean sale at 11:59pm SST on Tuesday, July 12.
+That said, we now know that Prime Day 2022 will be happening in July this year, which means things are starting to go back to normal.
+While an exact date is unknown at this point, it's possible that the next edition of Prime Day could start at 12am AEST on Monday, July 11.
+If so, that means Prime Day 2022 might officially end its Singaporean sale at 11:59pm SST on Tuesday, July 12.